kirchhausenlab/Cryosamba/advanced_instructions.md

    - `warmup_iters`: number of iterations for the learning rate warmu-up.
    - `mixed_precision`: if `true`, uses mixed precision training.
    - `compile`: If `true`, uses `torch.compile` for faster training (might lead to errors, and has a few-minutes overhead time before the training iterations).
+   - `do_early_stopping`: If activated, training will be halted if, starting after 20 epochs, the validation loss doesn't decrease for at least 3 consecutive epochs.
 - `optimizer`: parameters related to the optimization algorithm
    - `lr`: base learning rate.
    - `lr_decay`: multiplicative factor for the learning rate decay.